 If you work with three logistics partners—say, one for land transportation in the US, one for the ocean crossing and one for transportation in Europe—you’ll pay three handling charges.
 If you work with one partner for the whole door-to-door ocean freight move, you’ll pay just one markup, and it’s bound to be less than the sum of three separate charges.

-Also, if you work with one partner, there’s never any doubt about where to call if something goes wrong, or you need to make last-minute changes.
+Added bonus: if you work with one partner, there’s never any doubt about who to call if something goes wrong.

 Ignore Steamship line guidance and maximize container payload

 This strategy applies mainly to shippers of dense freight like knock-down furniture or steel rods or cases of water.
 Many steamship lines say containers need to be 44,000 pounds or less to stay within “legal” limits.
 That creates problems for heavy cargo shippers since most dense freight won’t fill a container at that weight limit.
 The actual limit on ocean container weight is the maximum gross cargo weight listed on the container door – typically 10,000 pounds or more above 44,000.
 The cost-effective solution for door-to-door international shipments is to maximize container capacity, then find trucking partners with the proper permits to safely and legally haul loads that are above local DOT weight limits.
 You can reduce ocean freight costs as much as 20% annually using this strategy.
 Check out our Heavy Freight Shipping Calculator to see how much you could save.

 You’ll pay a bit extra to dray each of those heavy containers from the port to the final destination.
 But the math still works very much in your favor.
 As you’ll see in the following table, a company that ships 200 standard weight containers in a year would save 16% – $372,000 annually – on transportation by loading that cargo into 160 heavyweight containers.

 Adjust your packaging